 In June the DCU Students’ Union showed their commitment to the BLM movement, saying that they “stand in solidarity with the Black Lives Matter Movement in the US, here in Ireland and all over the world.

 “To our students and all those who have been affected by recent events in the US, we support you and we stand with you.
 DCU is committed to campaigning for equality in our society.

 “We can and must do better.”

-The intensity and importance of the BLM Movement sparked a commitment among millions of people and organisations around the world to educate themselves about Black History, culture and heritage, and how its importance is embedded in our societal roots.
+The intensity and importance of the BLM Movement sparked a commitment among millions of people and organisation around the world to educate themselves about Black History, culture and heritage, and how its importance is embedded in our societal roots.

 This second civil rights movement has now come of age.
 The protests in support of Black Lives Matter marked the largest protest movement in the history of the US.
-In order to move forward and progress as a society, racism must be deconstructed and dismantled withing the nation’s strongest institutions.
+In order to move forward and progress as a society, racism must be deconstructed and dismantled within the nation’s strongest institutions.

 The Black Lives Matter movement will not disappear, as it is at its strongest empowering the masses and uniting the nations.

 Note: This article was reuploaded on 26/03/2021 due to a fault with The College View website.